mmabey/resume/README.md

 3. The month and year the job started and ended
 4. The location of the organization

+#### Specifying the Fields

-You can specify this information in two different ways.
+You can specify experience information in two different ways.
 The first way is to pass all four fields in as parameters as shown in the examples a little lower down.
 The second way is to set the fields before beginning the `rExperience` environment so you don't have to pass them as arguments (see #14).
 Here's an example of the second way:
 ```
 #!latex